constantgillet/airsoft-api/documentation.md

 ## Use Cases

-There are many reasons to use the Gophish API.
-The most common use case is to gather report information for a given campaign, so that you can build custom reports in software you're most familiar with, such as Excel or Numbers.

-However, automating the creation of campaigns and campaign attributes such as templates, landing pages, and more provides the ability to create a fully automated phishing simulation program.
-This would allow campaigns to be run throughout the year automatically.
-This also allows the Gophish administrator to be included in the campaigns, since they wouldn't know exactly which day it would start!
+There are many reasons to use the Airsoft Api.
+The first is that this Api allows access to a large database of airsoft replicas, with a lot of data available.
+The purpose of this API is to use it on your e-commerce sites in order to facilitate the referencing of the replicas or to automate certain tasks such as the choice of packages to facilitate the sending or the self-filling of the replica's characteristics from a few elements.

 ## Routes